United Kingdom constituencies: Naming

+A 2010 report by the British Academy noted that "The issue of a constituency's name can be very contentious, and in some cases has led the Commissions to recommend long names to reflect the range of separately-identified communities within a constituency, each of which wishes its identity to be marked in the name.
+With larger constituencies in the future, the pressure for such longer names may well increase."

 House of Commons constituencies

 In the 2005 United Kingdom general election, the House of Commons had 646 constituencies covering the whole of the United Kingdom.
 This rose to 650 in the 2010 election following the Fifth Periodic Review of Westminster constituencies.
 Each constituency elects one Member of Parliament (MP) by the "first-past-the-post" system of election.

 The House of Commons is one of the two chambers of the bicameral Parliament of the United Kingdom, the other being the House of Lords.